Leter-Tech/Relax.me/README.md

 - Relax.me is a fully installable PWA

-- Works seamlessly offline after first load
+- Some features seamlessly work offline after first load

 - Add to home screen on mobile or desktop for native app-like experience